 - Foreign reinforcements (imported into the country)

 TMT reinforcements are high-quality reinforcements produced from recycled steel through the process of thermomechanical treatment.
 They usually satisfy the yield strength requirements and are widely used for all kinds of projects in the country, including bridges.
 They are more expensive than local reinforcements.
-As at November 2020, while one tonne of local reinforcement is sold at ₦250,000, one tonne of TMT reinforcements is sold at ₦295,000.
+As at July 2022, while one tonne of reinforcement is sold at about ₦415,000.

 Foreign reinforcements are usually imported from Germany, Ukraine, or Russia, and are slightly more expensive than TMT reinforcements.
 However, the presence of TMT reinforcements is making foreign reinforcements less attractive.